bentemple/nvidia_shield_tv_controller/README.md

 1. Home Assistant automation driven by an event to control your TV (or anything)
 2. Directly sending Telnet input change command to older LG TVs.

-The app maintains an internal state of the current input.
+By default the `Netflix` button will operate entirely normally and launch the Netflix app. (or whatever app you define in the `NvidiaShieldTVController/app/gradle.properties` file.

-By default the `Netflix` button will issue the command to switch the input back to the  `Nvidia Shield ` Once on the shield input, the `Netflix` button should continue to operate normally.
+Once the input has been changed, the app maintains an internal state of the current input, and pushing the `Netflix` button will issue the command to switch the input back to the `Nvidia Shield`.

 If at any time you long-press the `Netflix` button for >2 seconds , it will again send the command to return to the Nvidia Shield TV input.
+This allows for recovery should the internal state not be in-sync with the state of the TV.

 ## Setup: